-The approach set out in Table 4 and Figure 7 detail the key components of the appraisal of the scheme in isolation:
+The approach set out in Table 4 and Figure 7 detail the key components of the appraisal of the scheme in isolation.
+These are absorbed into the DfT Active Mode Appraisal Toolkit and that has been used for convenience and consistency.

-- Health benefits from active travel, based on reduced mortality benefits and calculated using the World Health Organisation HEAT tool; - Greenhouse gas emission benefits arising from transfer of trips from car to walk/cycle, calculated using the DfT Carbon Toolkit - Journey quality benefits, stemming from the improvement of the route and the benefit derived by users from this.
-This is calculated as set out in WebTAG Unit A5.1.
+- Health benefits from active travel, based on reduced mortality benefits and calculated using the World Health Organisation HEAT tool; - Greenhouse gas emission benefits arising from transfer of trips from car to walk/cycle, calculated using the DfT Carbon Toolkit